 An Attribution Model is a set of rules that defines how credit is given to campaigns based on the breadcrumbs in a conversion path.
+In essence, it offers you fine control over how conversions are reported in your Feathr campaigns.
 There are several different Attribution Models that are used in digital marketing, First and Last Touch being the most common.
 In this article we'll explain the models Feathr makes available to you.

 Example conversion path: